bigfirellc/thoughtbubble/readme.md

 Installation is less than difficult.
 It works on macOS and Ubuntu Linux, not sure about anything else at the moment.

-Clone the repository or download the zip and unpack it some where nice like your home directory
+If you have [git](https://git-scm.com/downloads) installed, clone the repository.
+If not download the zip and unpack it some where nice like your home directory:

 ```bash
 cd ~